Mathifeder/The-Trauma-Brief/index.md

-# The Trauma Brief

-An independent student-led medical newsletter focused on **trauma & emergency medicine.**
+The Trauma Brief is an independent student-led medical newsletter focused on **trauma & emergency medicine.**

 ## Latest Issues
 - Comming Soon!